hpirkola/OP-Kiitorata-Web-Application/README.md

 ## Clean Up

-&nbsp;Remove all AWS resources with the following command:
+Remove all AWS resources with the following command:
 ```
 npm run destroy
 ```

+## Non idealities / things to improve

+* Using a proper logger instead of console.log
+* Using more environment variables and having the possibility to change them
+* Handling image caching and preloading
+* Adding tests